strumer69/Art_of_HPC/README.md

 #### exercise2.4_2 --> Write a second version of this program, where each process opens a unique file and writes to it.
 On some clusters this may not be advisable if you have large numbers of processors, since it can overload the file system.
   *  --> refer to the code ex2.4_2.cpp
 #### Exercise 2.5.
 Write a program where only the process with number zero reports on how many processes there are in total.
+* --> refer to program cpp2.5.cpp

+#### Exercise 2.6.
+Is the number N = 2, 000, 000, 111 prime?
+Let each process test a disjoint set of integers, and print out any factor they find.
+You don’t have to test all integers < N : any factor is at most √N ≈ 45, 200.
+* We want to check if: 𝑁=2,000,000,111 is a prime number.
+* A number is not prime if it has any factor i such that: 2 ≤ 𝑖 ≤ sqrt(𝑁)= 44,721
+* why? --> If N = a × b and both a and b are greater than √N, their product is greater than N. So one of them must be less than or equal to √N. --> So we only need to check the numbers 2 to 44721.

+##### what does (long long ) mean? :
+* long long N = 2000000111LL --> declare a 64-bit integer variable named N and assign it the value 2000000111.
+* long long--> 	A data type in C++ for large integers, usually 64 bits (can store very large numbers).
+* A normal int (typically 32 bits) can hold values only up to about 2.1 billion (2,147,483,647).
+2000000111 is close to that limit.
+By using long long, we make sure the number fits safely.
+* The LL suffix (or ll) ensures the compiler treats the number as a long long literal, not as an int.

+##### int sqrtN = static_cast<int>(std::sqrt(N)); explanation:
+  * std::sqrt(N)	Calls the square root function from the standard math library (<cmath>).
+It returns a double (e.g. 212.13).
+  * static_cast<int>(...)
+Converts the result from double to int (i.e., drops the decimal part).
+It's a safe and explicit type conversion in C++.
+##### int end = (world_rank == world_size - 1) ? sqrt_N : start + chunk - 1; explanation:
+* If this process is the last process, then set end = sqrt_N.
+Otherwise, set end = start + chunk - 1.